preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 .. image:: notification-panel-icon.png

 This Notification Panel has it's own settings.
-Select "Show Settings" in the Action Menu and click the cog wheel to access them.
+Do the following to access them:

+1. Edit the page.
+2. Show Settings.
+2. Open the Notification Panel by clicking the cog wheel.

 .. image:: notification-header-settings.png